The Campaign

 Frequently Asked Questions

-This FAQ provides a general overview of the negotiations process and what to expect in 2023.
+This FAQ provides a general overview of the negotiations process and answers questions about the 2023 WGA strike.

 Expand/Collapse All

-• What are the steps in the negotiations process?
+• What have been the steps in the negotiations process so far?

-In general, the steps in the negotiations process are as follows:
+In general, the steps in the negotiations process have been as follows:

-• WGA members are surveyed to help determine bargaining priorities.
+• WGA members were surveyed to help determine bargaining priorities.

-• The WGAW Board and WGAE Council appoint the Negotiating Committee.
+• The WGAW Board and WGAE Council appointed the Negotiating Committee.
 The officers from each guild are ex-officio members of the committee.

-• The Negotiating Committee, with staff support, crafts the Pattern of Demands—general objectives for negotiations.
-The Pattern of the Demands is approved by the Board and Council and sent to the membership for a vote.
+• The Negotiating Committee, with staff support, crafted the Pattern of Demands—general objectives for negotiations.
+The Pattern of Demands was approved by the Board and Council and sent to the membership for a vote.

-• The Negotiating Committee decides on a set of specific bargaining proposals and negotiating priorities.
+• The Negotiating Committee decided on a set of specific bargaining proposals and negotiating priorities.

-• The WGA holds a series of membership meetings to get feedback on the bargaining agenda.
+• The WGA held a series of membership meetings to get feedback on the bargaining agenda.

 The 2023 MBA Negotiating Committee and chief negotiator, WGAW Assistant Executive Director Ellen Stutzman, represent the WGA in negotiations.